zhonghan721/tp/docs/UserGuide.md

 ### </br>Recover Account

 HomeBoss makes it easy for you to recover your account if you forget your password.
-You only need the answer to the secret question that was set during account registration.
+You only need the answer to the secret question (set during account registration) to reset your password and thus regain access to your account.

 </br>**Format:**